NLMT-UK/Simple-Calculator-Tech-Test/README.md

 This framework demonstrates:

-- A modular Page Object architecture
+- A modular and maintainable Page Object Model architecture
-- Strong data-driven testing principles
+- Comprehensive, data-driven test coverage across multiple calculator builds
-- Evidence-based reporting with Allure
+- Evidence-based reporting with Allure, including screenshots and HTML captures
-- CI/CD integration and maintainability
+- CI/CD integration through GitHub Actions with stable parallel execution
+- Configurable environment variables for flexible browser and build control
-- Clear defect tracking via xfail and visual artefacts
+- Clear defect management via xfail markers and transparent reporting
+- Cross-platform support (macOS, Windows, Ubuntu) with automated dependency handling

-  It provides a solid foundation for scalable regression automation and transparent quality reporting.
+It provides a robust, scalable foundation for continuous regression testing and transparent quality reporting, ready for extension into full CI pipelines and integration with defect tracking systems such as Jira or Allure TestOps.

 ---